 He started a string of espresso bars at the age of 21, founded an electric vehicle infrastructure provider company and then Luke Grana ventured into the world of fashion.
-We asked Luke about the origins of his clothing line Grana, how a Sydneysider came to be in Hong Kong running an e-commerce business and what he's got in store for 2017.
+We asked Luke about his clothing line Grana, running an e-commerce business in HK and what he's got in store for 2017.

 Name: Luke Grana